-Beginning March 2, a variety of seeds will be available to the community, which will increase biodiversity and sustainability within our area and allow gardeners to try growing new varieties of plants with little risk.
+A variety of seeds are available to the community, which will increase biodiversity and sustainability within our area and allow gardeners to try growing new varieties of plants with little risk.
 The Seed Library was generously started with funds from the Friends of the Cary Area Library.

 Q: Who can take seeds from the seed library?